Beaumont, Alberta: Demographics

 In 2014, 49.6% of the workforce of Beaumont was employed in the nearby city of Edmonton.

 Economy

 The City of Beaumont is a member of the Leduc-Nisku Economic Development Association, an economic development partnership that markets Alberta's International Region in proximity to the Edmonton International Airport.

 Arts and culture

-Beaumont is home to the Beaumont Blues & Roots Festival (BBRF).
-Previous performers at the BBRF have included Chantal Kreviazuk, Raine Maida, Corb Lund, Fred Penner, Matt Andersen, Sloan, Powder Blues Band, and the Sheepdogs.
+Beaumont is home to the Beaumont Music Festival (BMF), formerly the Beaumont Blues & Roots Festival (BBRF).
+Previous performers at the BMF/BBRF have included Chantal Kreviazuk, Raine Maida, Corb Lund, Fred Penner, Matt Andersen, Sloan, Powder Blues Band, The Sheepdogs, Moist, The Watchmen, The Beaches, 54-40, The Grapes of Wrath, and The Odds.
+Annually, the Beaumont Days Festival is hosted in early summer.
+This includes a parade, carnival, and events held at Bibliotheque de Beaumont Library.